crcn/beanpoll.js/docs/beans/README.md

 Where all the **parts** make up `stream.core`.
 Remember that parts shouldn't do **anything**.
 They make-up core plugins.
 If you have a plugin that serves several plugins, split it up like so:

 - posting.part.facebook
 - friends.part.facebook

+You could also do something like:

+- stream.core
+- group.core
+- group.part.stream.core `part of stream.core`

 Try and follow a RESTful naming convention.
-There will be instances where you have a plugin that serves as a collection, and then another plugin that serves as a collection to the previous collection.
-Ughhh, kinda like:
+For example:

 - stream.core